 - Review your controls.

-Not all organisations have the same risks and specific assessments may need to be carried out for hazardous activities such as working with hazardous substances, fire safety and manual handling.
+Not all organisations have the same risks.
+Specific assessments may need to be carried out for hazardous activities such as working with hazardous substances, fire safety and manual handling.

 Organise activities to deliver your plans